 MIT is obligated to provide reasonable accommodation during the interview process.
 Staffing Services has resources for interviewing candidates with disabilities and for interview-related accommodations.
 See the resources in Hiring at MIT.
 If you need additional support, contact your Human Resources Officer or the DSMLO at (617) 253-4272.

 How do employees with disabilities submit a grievance?

 Applicants and employees with disabilities who believe that the provisions of the Americans with Disabilities Act and/or the Rehabilitation Act have been violated or who have complaints of discrimination arising under Institute policies on the employment of a qualified individual with disabilities, are encouraged to seek recourse through the internal grievance procedures as described in Policies and Procedures Section 9.9.

 Who should employees with disabilities contact for support?

-Employees may discuss their needs for accommodation with their supervisors, the Human Resources Officer assigned to their departments, or the DSMLO.
+Employees may discuss their needs for accommodation with their manager, the Human Resources Officer assigned to their department, or the DSMLO.